What Happens in a Personal Injury Case?

 The Statute of Limitations

 Each state has a time period within which a lawsuit for personal injuries must be filed.
-The New Hampshire deadline expires three (3) years from the date of the accident.
+The general New Hampshire deadline expires three (3) years from the date of the accident.
 Still, there are times when people don’t learn about their injuries until sometime after their accident.
 In these cases, the statute of limitations begins to run when the person knew or should have known that they were injured.
 If a person injured in an accident fails to resolve their claim or file a lawsuit within the period prescribed by the applicable statute of limitations, they’ll be forever barred from proceeding further.
-Different deadlines might apply to different entities, though, so we strongly recommended that you consult with an injury attorney as soon as possible after an accident.
+Different deadlines might apply to different entities, though, so we strongly recommended that you consult with an injury attorney as soon as possible after an accident to determine what statute of limitations apply in your case.

 The Insurance Claim